Over 50 and Jobless? Why Worry, You’re Now Enabled.

 The only real problem I see in this situation is if you became jobless due to your employer cheating you out of a pension you have already partially earned.

 To me, this is a despicable tactic used all too often in the USA, often with the agencies in the government turning a blind eye to the limited protections they are supposed to provide.

 But this is a separate issue, along with the very real age discrimination which is allegedly “illegal” but which goes on day after day with impunity .. often joked about in executive backroom meetings.

 It’s bad, but there’s very little an employee in this situation can do about it.

 Does It Really Matter?

-Here’s the thing, injustice or not, even if you get a job after 50, you have little or no chance of getting the retirement benefits back you would have enjoyed any way … so you might as well accept that problem (unless a lawyer actually advises you differently).
+Over 50 and Jobless?
+Here’s the thing, injustice or not, even if you get a job after 50, you have little or no chance of getting the retirement benefits back you would have enjoyed any way … so you might as well accept that problem (call it a blessing in disguise) (unless a lawyer actually advises you differently).

 Are you going to go to pieces over the loss of the no-hitter, or are you going to knuckle down and get the rest of the side out so you can enjoy having a complete game shutout on your record?